-In 2015 let’s take the hassle out of earning a tassel
+Let’s take the hassle out of earning a tassel

-The word is out: an innovative new program at nonprofit Brandman University is poised to be a game-changer in American higher education in 2015.
+The word is out: an innovative new program at nonprofit Brandman University is poised to be a game-changer in American higher education.
 It is a self-paced Bachelor’s in Business Administration (BBA) degree program that students can complete entirely online and on any device, including tablet computers and smartphones.
 There are no textbooks to purchase for this new program because all material is contained within the new online platform, which has been developed specifically to prepare graduates who can clearly demonstrate personal mastery of core business competencies.
 It’s the first program of its kind in the nation.

 As Paul Fain reports at Inside Higher Ed, Brandman’s new “competency-based bachelor’s degree gives a glimpse of where the increasingly popular form of higher education might be headed.
 Students can access 30,000 pages of course material for the degree (not all of it required) on their tablets or smartphones.”